mjiderhamn/junit-lazy-fail/README.md

-# Lazy fail JUnit addon
+# Lazy fail JUnit add-on

 This is an experiment to alter the default JUnit behaviour to mimic the behaviour of the [Go testing framework](https://golang.org/pkg/testing/), i.e. failed asserts will normally not end the execution of the test case, but instead all failed asserts are reported